Vitamin A is an essential fat-soluble vitamin that has numerous vital functions in the body.

 As shown in this guide, there are numerous animal and plant foods high in vitamin A.

 Due to the unreliable conversion of provitamin A into retinol, animal foods like liver and oily fish are probably the optimal choice.

 However, fruit and vegetable sources of vitamin A are still beneficial to health.

-Just be sure to eat them with a little fat to help increase the absorption of beta carotene.
+Just be sure to eat them with a little fat to help increase the vitamin’s bioavailability.

 For more on vitamins, see this in-depth guide to vitamin E.